SmartGuyCodes/node-pricing-app/README.md

 NVM is not available on Windows, but there is a solid alternative with nvm-windows.
 It provides an installer than you can download from the repo.

 Once installed you will have access commands similar to those above.

+Step 3: Hello World
+Create a JavaScript file.
+Check the index.js for more details

+Rune it with node .  in the terminal

+Step 4: Builtins & Globals

+Node has several global variables that you should know about:

+global use it to save global variable throughout the app.
+Similar to window in the browser. process interact with the current process to information like the OS platform or environment variables.

+Step 5 - Events & Emitters

+In most cases, you will find yourself listening to events and handling them with callbacks, but you can create your own events with an EventEmitter.

+Check index.js for more details